Inter Milan: Renewed successes (2019–present)

-Despite the worst result in Champions League group stage in the club's history ending fourth with only six points, after a record 11 consecutive victories since the beginning of the second half of the season and following Inter win in Crotone and Atalanta's draw against Sassuolo on 2 May 2021, Internazionale were confirmed as champions for the first time in eleven years, ending Juventus' run of nine consecutive titles, with Zhang family that became the first foreign ownership to win serie A. However, despite securing Serie A glory, Conte left the club by mutual consent on 26 May 2021.
-The departure was reportedly due to disagreements between Conte and the board over player transfers.
+Despite enduring the worst result in Champions League group stage in the club's history, Inter subsequently secured a record of 11 consecutive victories from the start of the second half of the season in Serie A. Following a win against Crotone in May 2021, Inter were confirmed as champions for the first time in eleven years, ending Juventus' run of nine consecutive titles and the Zhang family becoming the first foreign ownership group to win Serie A. However, despite this, Conte left the club by mutual consent on 26 May 2021, reportedly due to disagreements between Conte and the board over player transfers.
 In June 2021, Simone Inzaghi was appointed as Conte's replacement.
-On 6 July 2021 Achraf Hakimi was sold to Paris Saint-Germain for €60 million that was replaced by Denzel Dumfries from PSV Eindhoven, on 8 August 2021 Romelu Lukaku was sold to Chelsea for €115 million, representing the most expensive association football transfer by an Italian football club ever, while Eriksen couldn't play anymore in Italy after the cardiac arrest he suffered in European Championship with the implementation of an Implantable Cardioverter Defibrillator.
+On 6 July 2021, Hakimi was sold to Paris Saint-Germain for €60 million and was replaced by Denzel Dumfries from PSV Eindhoven.
+On 8 August, Lukaku was sold to Chelsea for €115 million, representing the most expensive association football transfer by an Italian football club ever.
+Eriksen was later deemed unable to play in Italy after suffering cardiac arrest during UEFA Euro 2020, and he was replaced by Hakan Çalhanoğlu on a free transfer from AC Milan.

-Nicolò Barella and Alessandro Bastoni were part of Italian National team that won UEFA Euro 2020 played in the summer of 2021.

-Inter qualified in the UCL Round of 16 for the first time in ten years, but despite the club's first-ever win at Anfield Road thanks to a goal from Lautaro Martínez, they were eliminated by Liverpool.
+Inter qualified in the UCL Round of 16 for the first time in ten years, but despite the club's first-ever win at Anfield thanks to a goal from Lautaro Martínez, they were eliminated by Liverpool.
 On 12 January 2022, Inter won the Supercoppa Italiana, defeating Juventus 2–1 at San Siro.
-After conceding a goal to the opponent, Inter equalised with a penalty scored by Lautaro Martínez, and the match finished 1–1 in regulation time.
-In the last second of the extra time, Alexis Sánchez scored the winning goal, giving Inter the first trophy of the season, also Simone Inzaghi's first trophy as Inter manager.
+In the last second of the extra time, Alexis Sánchez scored the winning goal, giving Inzaghi the first trophy as Inter manager.
 On 11 May 2022, Inter won the Coppa Italia, defeating Juventus 4–2 at Stadio Olimpico.
-After normal time had ended 2–2, with Nicolò Barella and Hakan Çalhanoğlu scoring Inter's goals, Ivan Perišić's brace in the extra time gave Inter the win and a second title of the season.
-The 2021–22 Serie A campaign saw Inter finish in second place, being the most prolific attacking side with 84 goals.
-After the autumn break for the 2022 FIFA World Cup won by Lautaro Martinez's Argentina, on 18 January 2023 Inter won the Supercoppa Italiana, defeating Milan 3−0 at King Fahd International Stadium, thanks to goals from Federico Dimarco, Edin Džeko, and Lautaro Martínez.
+After normal time ended 2–2, with Barella and Hakan Çalhanoğlu scoring Inter's goals, Ivan Perišić's brace in the extra time gave Inter the win and a second trophy of the season.
+The 2021–22 Serie A campaign saw Inter finish in second place, being the most prolific attacking side with 84 goals scored.
+After the autumn break for the 2022 FIFA World Cup, on 18 January 2023, Inter won the Supercoppa Italiana, defeating Milan 3−0 at King Fahd International Stadium, thanks to goals from Federico Dimarco, Edin Džeko, and Martínez.